joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ### Next Steps

-After a while you might get the insight that you would like to customize (aka parameterize) your component without hard coding a text value.
+While it's entertaining that your modifications to the source file are reflected immediately into the browser this is not a practical path for application customization that isn't style oriented.
+We want to be able to customize a components data.
+For this we must learn how to parameterize components.

-## Parameterizing Components
+## Parameterizing Your Components

 Like plain React components Om components take props as their first argument and children as the remaining ones.
 Let's modify our file to